riccardo-giovarelli/astropix-apod/README.md

 Show the __Astronomy picture of the day__ by _Nasa_ through a simple shortcode

 ## Installation
-1. Download the last release
-2. Install the plugin on Wordpress using the WordPress Admin Plugin Upload
+The plugin is available on WordPress plugin directory [here](https://it.wordpress.org/plugins/astropix-apod/).

 ## Use
 Simply include the shortcode `[astropix-apod]` in your page or post